-3. Reclassification

-- a.
+- 3. Reclassification - a.
 If an employee is reclassified to a higher salary range based upon the work already being performed, the merit anniversary date and the step placement of the employee(s) in positions subject to the action will remain unchanged, unless the provisions of 24.8.C result in a higher increase, in which case the terms of 24.8.C will apply.
 However, if the terms of 24.8.C do apply, the employee will receive a new merit anniversary date in accordance with the Collective Bargaining Agreement. - b.
-If an employee is reclassified to a higher salary range based upon the work that they have not already been performing, their step placement will be determined in accordance with Article 24.8.C, General Pay Administration.
-Employees that are at the final step or a pay increment will retain their pay increment at the new range but will be required to serve two or three years as required by Section 24.2 before being eligible for the next pay increment.

-G. Appointments to a Position in a Lower Job Classification Not in the Same, Parallel, or Closely-Related Class: An employee who is appointed to a position in a lower job classification not in the same, parallel or closely-related class series shall be paid at the step in the range of the lower class of positions that best reflects the earned step based on creditable State service.
+If an employee is reclassified to a higher salary range based upon the work that they have not already been performing, their step placement will be determined in accordance with Article 24.58.C, General Pay Administration.
+Employees that are at the final step or a pay increment will retain their pay increment at the new range, but will be required to serve two or three years as required by Section 24.2 before being eligible for the next pay increment. - G. Appointments to a Position in a Lower Job Classification Not in the Same, Parallel, or Closely-Related Class: An employee who is appointed to a position in a lower job classification not in the same, parallel or closely-related class series shall be paid at the step in the range of the lower class of positions that best reflects the earned step based on creditable State service.
 The employee shall serve a new probationary period in the lower class and shall have a new merit anniversary date established.
+This does not preclude an employee from receiving an advanced step placement based on creditable State service should the employee meet the established criteria.

-24.9 Pay Procedures.
+24.9 Pay Procedures

 - A. Frequency of Pay Day: As soon as is feasible, payday shall be on a bi-weekly basis with direct deposit on Thursday or Friday.
 Until such time, pay day will be the 15th and the last day of the month.
 If pay day falls on Saturday, Sunday or a holiday, the last working day before such Saturday, Sunday or holiday will be pay day.
 All checks postmarked or deposited by payday shall be considered timely.
-The parties agree that when a bi-weekly pay schedule is implemented through a Letter of Agreement, leave accrual and other conditions or benefits calculated based on a semi-monthly pay cycle will be recalculated to reflect conversion to a bi-weekly pay cycle. - B. Method of Receiving Payment: Direct deposit will be requested and accomplished in accord with the procedures established by the Division of Finance, Department of Administration. - C. Itemized Deductions: The Employer will itemize all deductions on paychecks so Bargaining Unit Members can clearly determine the purposes for which amounts have been withheld.
+The parties agree that when a bi-weekly pay schedule is implemented through a Letter of Agreement, leave accrual and other conditions or benefits calculated based on a semi-monthly pay cycle will be recalculated to reflect conversion to a bi-weekly pay cycle. - B. Method of Receiving Payment: - 1.
+Mandatory Direct Deposit: The parties agree that if a new program is implemented where paychecks are no longer mailed, then the language regarding the mailing and delivery of paychecks in this section is no longer valid.